 - Kafka on Rails: Using Kafka with Ruby on Rails – Part 1 – Kafka basics and its advantages

-- Kafka on Rails: Using Kafka with Ruby on Rails – Part 2 – Getting started with Ruby and Kafka
+- Kafka on Rails: Using Kafka with Ruby on Rails - Part 2 - Getting started with Rails and Kafka

 Kafka Docker local setup

 Before we proceed with combining Kafka with Ruby, it would be good to have a workable local Kafka process.
-Kafka requires Zookeeper and to be honest, a local setup can be a bit tricky.
-The easiest way to do that is by running a docker container for that.
-Here’s an example script that should be enough for the basic local work.
-It will spin up a single node cluster of Kafka that you can use out of the box:
+The easiest way to do that is by using our

 To check that it works, you can just telnet to it: